Health-RI/The-FAIR-Metroline/pages/metroline_steps/obtain_informed_consent.md

 * **Retention period for data and biomaterial.** Clearly define the data retention period in the SIS/ICF.
 Specify whether the period begins after the study concludes to avoid premature data deletion.
 Alternatively, consider specifying periodic evaluations of data retention (e.g., every 5 years) with participant notification.

 #### 4.2 Deceased participants.
-While the AVG is no longer applicable, ethically you may want to adhere to the already specified choices.
+While the GDPR is no longer applicable, ethically you may want to adhere to the already specified choices.
 Bear in mind that the WGBO is still applicable.

 #### 4.3 Anonymised data.
 If data is anonymised, it is no longer considered personal data under regulations like the GDPR.